SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 student, as appropriate, under "Sponsored User".
 After you submit the form, the Compute Canada system should send your supervisor an email to approve your request.
 Please let them know when you submit the form so that they can keep an eye out for the approval email.

-### Get to know Unix
+### Getting to know Unix

-If you are unfamiliar with Unix, you can consult an online tutorial, such as [this one](https://www.cs.sfu.ca/~ggbaker/reference/unix/) written by Greg Baker.
+The Compute Canada servers run the Unix operating system.
+If you are unfamiliar with Unix, you can consult an online tutorial, such as [this one](https://www.cs.sfu.ca/~ggbaker/reference/unix/).

 ### Logging in to cedar

 The cluster that we use most is called [cedar.computecanada.ca](https://docs.computecanada.ca/wiki/Cedar).
 You will need to log in with an SSH client.
-See the Compute Canada [documentation on SSH](https://docs.computecanada.ca/wiki/SSH) for details.
+See the Compute Canada [documentation on SSH](https://docs.computecanada.ca/wiki/SSH) for more information.

-### Running jobs
+### Running your jobs

 To run a job you must create what's called a "batch script" and submit it to a "scheduler".